-In addition to a high fat content, chocolate contains caffeine and theobromine, two different types of stimulants that affect the central nervous system and the heart muscle, as well as increasing the frequency of urination.
+When dogs eat chocolate, the repercussions can be extremely serious.
+In addition to its high fat content, chocolate contains caffeine and theobromine, two different types of stimulants that affect the central nervous system and heart muscle.

 Symptoms of Poisoning

-If your 50-pound dog gets his paws on a single chocolate-chip cookie, it probably won’t cause him serious problems.
-However, if he gobbles up more – a pan of brownies, say – he may develop vomiting or diarrhea.
+If your 50-pound dog happens to eat a single chocolate-chip cookie, they probably won’t show any serious symptoms.
+However, if your dog gobbles up an entire pan of brownies, vomiting and/or diarrhea may occur.

-Once toxic levels are reached, the stimulants kick in, and this is when you really have to worry.
-Symptoms include: restlessness, hyperactivity, muscle twitching, increased urination and/or excessive panting.
-If your pet isn’t treated, he could go into a seizure – possibly even die.
+Once toxic levels are reached, the stimulants start to kick in.
+This is when matters become dire.
+Symptoms of chocolate poisoning include: restlessness, hyperactivity, muscle twitching, increased urination, and/or excessive panting.
+If your pet isn’t treated promptly, a seizure and even death are a possibility.

-The amount of chocolate that it takes to poison your pet depends on the type of chocolate he’s eaten and his weight.
-White chocolate has the least amount of stimulants and baking chocolate or cocoa beans have the highest.
-Here is a list of the most common sources of chocolate and the amount that leads to toxicity:
+The amount of chocolate that it takes to poison your pet depends on two factors – the type of chocolate eaten and your pet’s body weight.
+White chocolate only has trace amounts of stimulants, while baking chocolate and cocoa beans are stimulant rich.

 - Baking Chocolate.
-Mild signs of toxicity can occur when 0.1 ounce per pound of body weight is ingested.
-Severe signs occur when 0.3 ounce per pound of body weight is ingested.
+Mild signs of toxicity can occur when 0.1 ounces per pound of body weight are ingested.
+Severe signs occur when 0.3 ounces per pound of body weight are ingested.
 Two small one-ounce squares of baking chocolate can be toxic to a 20-pound dog.
-A 10-pound cat would need to ingest 1 ounce of baking chocolate.
-This type of chocolate has the highest concentration of caffeine and theobromine and very little needs to be ingested before signs of illness become apparent.
+A 10-pound cat would need to ingest 1 ounce of baking chocolate for toxicity to occur.
+This type of chocolate has the highest concentration of caffeine and theobromine, so very little baking chocolate needs to be ingested before signs of illness become apparent.

-Even if your pet doesn’t eat enough chocolate to induce toxicity, the candy’s high fat content may cause him to vomit or have diarrhea at much smaller amounts than those shown.
-If that happens, watch him carefully.
-If his symptoms don’t clear up within eight hours, call your veterinarian (if your pet is very small or young, call within four hours); aside from toxicity issues, you don’t want the animal to dehydrate.
-Try to be as precise as you can about the type of chocolate the animal ate, how much he took and approximately when he ate it.
+Chocolate is toxic to dogs.
+Even if your pet doesn’t eat enough chocolate to induce toxicity, the candy’s high fat content may cause vomiting or diarrhea if ingested at all.
+If that happens, watch your pet carefully.
+If the symptoms don’t clear up within eight hours, contact your veterinarian (if your pet is very small or young, call within four hours).
+Aside from toxicity issues, you don’t want your dog to dehydrate.
+Try to be as precise as you can about the type of chocolate your dog ate, how much was eaten, and approximately when it was eaten.

-The sooner you get help, the better off your pet will be.
-If the animal is showing signs of toxicity, he has a good prognosis if he’s treated within four to six hours of ingestion.
-The effects of the chocolate can linger for 12 to 36 hours, though, so your pet may require hospitalization.
+If your dog has eaten chocolate, the sooner you get help, the better.
+If you notice signs of toxicity, your dog has a good prognosis if treatment is given within four to six hours of ingestion.
+The effects of the chocolate can linger for 12 to 36 hours though, so your pet may require hospitalization.